Create a culture that means business™

 Recognition

-Are you recognized enough for your hard work?
+1. Are you recognized by leadership for your hard work?

-It’s human nature for employees to desire recognition for the work they perform for your company day in and day out.
+It’s human nature for employees to want recognition for the work they perform for your company day in and day out.
 When your employees feel appreciated, they’re more likely to stay with your organization and perform better.
-It’s especially important in our new normal: 35% of employees say that they want organizations to support them in this difficult time with more recognition.
+In fact, 87% of employees who receive at least monthly recognition say they’re more productive at work.

 Culture and values

 At its core, organizational culture is the set of shared values, goals, and practices that guide everyone at your company.
-Your employees need to relate to your culture and have positive feelings regarding it, as it’s one of the primary indicators of employee satisfaction.
-And those benefits carry over to your organization’s bottom line: companies with highly aligned cultures realize higher growth in enterprise value (3%) and profit (17%).
+Your employees need to relate to your culture and have positive feelings about it, because culture alignment is one of the primary ways to increase employees’ emotional salary, according to Achievers 2024 Engagement and Retention Report.
+And those benefits carry over to your organization’s retention capabilities: companies with strong culture alignment are nine times more likely to have high job commitment, compared to those who lack this type of foundation.

 To get employees to buy into your culture and company values, start with leadership.
 Your leaders should serve as examples to the rest of your workforce by consistently acting in line with the culture you want to build.
-You should also weave your company’s values into every part of its business, from HR policies to benefits programs.
-Team building activities are another great way to foster an exceptional company culture, even when your team is mostly or wholly remote.
+You should also weave company’s values into every part of the business, from HR policies to benefits programs.
+Team building activities are another great way to foster an exceptional company culture, even when your team is mostly or fully remote.

 Career opportunities

 Most employees take a job with the hopes that they’ll be able to work their way up to a higher-level position, more responsibilities, and, of course, increased pay.
 Employees who feel stuck in their role and don’t see any room for advancement will show their dissatisfaction by searching for a new job where they can achieve their professional goals.
-According to LinkedIn, employees who are promoted have a 70% chance stay with a company.
-Those who have moved laterally have a 62% chance of staying, while workers who remained in their current position have only a 45% chance of staying.
+According to LinkedIn, career development is so important to job seekers that nine out of 10 want to see a skills development program, direct career paths, and career advancement opportunities when they’re considering a new job.

 For these reasons, your organization needs to show employees that there are opportunities for growth.
 Establish sensible career paths and clear criteria for advancement along them.
 You can also empower employees by giving them new responsibilities and more autonomy, which shows that you trust them to succeed.
-Paying for continuous learning by covering the cost of new certifications, offering tuition reimbursement, or paying for trips to useful classes and seminars are all great ways to demonstrate investment in your employees as well.
+Paying for them to learn new skills by covering the cost of new certifications, offering tuition reimbursement, or paying for trips to useful classes and seminars are all great ways to show investment in your employees as well.

 Leadership

 The importance of leadership within your company should not be overlooked.
 If employees are motivated by leaders and perceive them to genuinely value their hard work, they’re likely to feel satisfied at your company.
-On the other hand, employees who believe leadership does a poor job listening to them or appears to be disinterested in their success may look elsewhere for employment.
-Data from DDI’s Frontline Leader Project shows that 57% of employees have left a job because of their manager.
-Stats like this one prove that it’s true: people leave managers, not companies.
+On the other hand, employees who believe leadership does a poor job listening to them or appear to be disinterested in their success may look elsewhere for employment.

 Communication

-Do you believe your manager listens to you and takes action on your feedback?
+2. Do you think your manager listens to you and acts on your feedback?

 While communication is always important, it’s particularly crucial in remote workplaces where employees may not see their team members in person.
 Meaningful communication allows them to feel connected to their workplace and the individuals they collaborate with on a regular basis.